 - At this time, our funding is focused predominantly on our Early Opportunities Initiative in New Mexico, which we define as prenatal to three.

 - In most cases, the limit for a first-time grant is $15,000.
-Exceptions may be made for certain policy and advocacy initiatives or work in the higher education arena.
+Exceptions may be made for larger initiatives.

 - Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or tribal government entity.

 - We do not fund grants to individuals, for religious purposes, or for political activity.

 - The Foundation will only support organizations that have a comprehensive policy of non-discrimination applying to employees, volunteers, and services, and that has been endorsed and approved by the organization's board of directors.
 Organizations applying for first-time funding are required to submit a written policy signed by the board chair and executive director.
 Guidelines for the nondiscrimination statement may be found here.